-Please make sure that you are being advised on a regular basis as to your status and progress through your program.
-Mason M.Ed. and Certificate teacher candidates/students should contact the Special Education Advising Office at (703) 993-3670 for assistance.
-All other teacher candidates/students should refer to their faculty advisor.
+Please make sure that you are being advised on a regular basis as to your status and progress in your program.
+Students in Special Education and Assistive Technology programs should contact the Special Education Advising Office at (703) 993-3670 or speced@gmu.edu for assistance.
+All other students should refer to their assigned program advisor or the Mason Care Network (703-993-2470).